plbstl/journal/CONTRIBUTING.md

-# Contributing to Diary
+# Contributing to Journal

-🎉🎉 First off, thanks for the interest in contributing to `diary`! 🎉🎉
+🎉🎉 First off, thanks for the interest in contributing to `journal`! 🎉🎉

 The following is a set of guidelines to follow when contributing to this package.
 These are not hard rules, please use common sense and feel free to propose changes to this document in a pull request.